STAT545-UBC-hw-2019-20/stat545-hw-almas2019/Hw04/HW04_tidy_data_and_joins.md

   select(name=guest,email) %>%
  mutate(name=trimws(name, "both"))

-## There is a white space in Email dataset
+## There is a white space in Email dataset, removed this
 ```

 ## 3.1 Add Emails for Each Guest on List: